 |Room & Board||$6,384.00||(or more depending on your option)|

-We welcome all of our students to apply for specialized awards and scholarships, and these are available to international students.
-Please consult our Scholarships & Awards page for more information.
-The deadline for these applications is February 28th.
+Beyond qualifying for the Undergraduate International Bursary all International students can apply for specialized awards and scholarships.
+Please consult our Scholarships & Awards webpage for more information.
+The deadline for these applications is February 28.

 On-Campus Work: There are limited on-campus jobs that international students can apply for prior to or upon arrival.
 International students are eligible to work on campus when they receive their valid study permit.
 However, it will not help with immigration requirements!
 The money earned in this work cannot be counted on when you apply to study in Canada.